AndersDeath/diary2/000-current.md

 # 02 December - Saturday - Berlin - 438 day of immigration

 Today I was near ex-berlin wall where one artist draw a brezhven kissed a leader of DDR.
 It is extremely famous picture.
-Also there is a picture of Academic Sakharov that participated in invention of
+Also there is a picture of Academic Sakharov that participated in invention of extremely powerful Tzar bomb.